Intercultural and Global Engagement Co-curricular Initiatives and Impact

 Intercultural Programs office (ICP) supports and develops students of color and international students by providing academic, spiritual, vocational, cultural, social and personal resources while engaging the broader campus community with forums and programs related to race, ethnicity and culture.

-- Intercultural Programs Resources
+- Blake Thomas, Director of Intercultural Programs

 Ministries and Outreach